Nick Perry (safety): Alabama

 Perry began his coaching career at his alma mater in Alabama in 2017 as a graduate assistant.
 He remained a graduate assistant until the end of the 2017 when he was given the title of analyst for the 2019 season.

 Atlanta Falcons

-In 2021 Perry made the jump to the NFL as an assistant defensive backs coach for the Atlanta Falcons.
+In 2021, Perry made the jump to the NFL as an assistant defensive backs coach for the Atlanta Falcons.
+In 2023, he switched roles and became the team's assistant wide receivers coach.

+Arkansas

+On January 10, 2025, Perry joined the Arkansas Razorbacks as the team's defensive backs coach.